|Mayor and Council

 Current term expires January 2019

-Vice Mayor Kevin Hartke has lived in Chandler since 1985.
+Councilmember Kevin Hartke has lived in Chandler since 1985.
 Although he began his tenure on City Council in January of 2011, he also served for a year as an interim Councilmember in 2008.
 Kevin served as Vice Mayor in 2017.
 He continues to serve as Lead Pastor at Trinity Christian Fellowship in Chandler where he has worked since 1985.
-Kevin has a bachelor’s degree in agricultural biochemistry from University of Missouri, Columbia; and a master’s degree in Theology with Fuller Theological Seminary.\
+Kevin has a bachelor’s degree in Biochemistry from University of Missouri, Columbia; and a master’s degree in Theology with Fuller Theological Seminary.

-He has also served on the executive board member of the Chandler Coalition On Youth Substance Abuse (CCYSA), coached soccer for the YMCA, organized citywide community volunteer efforts and helped organize and lead Chandler’s first traditional neighborhood association, Arrowhead Meadows.
+He also has served on the executive board of the Chandler Coalition On Youth Substance Abuse (CCYSA), coached soccer for the YMCA, organized citywide community volunteer efforts and helped organize and lead Chandler’s first traditional neighborhood association, Arrowhead Meadows.
 Regionally, Kevin’s past service has included a Governor’s commission on Faith and Communities and a Congressional Committee on Faith and Neighborhoods.

-Kevin has been married to Lynne for more than 30 years.
-They have four children: Nathan, Aleah, Katelyn and Zachary and two grandchildren, Micah and Madelynn.
+Kevin has been married to Lynne for more than 35 years.
+They have four children: Nathan, Aleah, Katelyn and Zachary and three grandchildren, Micah, Madelynn and Benjamin.